 Founded in 1995 in Zurich, Switzerland, AutoForm has grown to become the leading provider of software solutions for a variety of die process and metal forming applications.
 With a United States office in Troy, Mich., AutoForm has more than 2,500 users throughout the U.S., in Asia and Europe, as well as in Mexico and Brazil.

 Ferris State University is a four-year public university with campuses in Big Rapids, Grand Rapids and satellite campuses across the state.
-Ferris offers more than 180 educational programs, including doctoral, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts and Sciences, Business, Education and Human Services, Michigan College of Optometry, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
+Ferris offers more than 180 educational programs, including doctoral, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts, Sciences, and Education, Business, Education and Human Services, Michigan College of Optometry, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
 Ferris also has a University College that provides students with instruction in study skills, reading and career exploration, and features an Honors program.
 Founded in 1884 by educator, Michigan Gov. and U.S. Sen. Woodbridge N. Ferris, the university’s mission is to prepare students for successful careers, responsible citizenship and lifelong learning.
 Through its many partnerships and its career-oriented, broad-based education, Ferris serves our rapidly changing global economy and society.
 For more information, visit www.ferris.edu.